faridken/AP-CNFET-based-ML/README.md

 `git clone https://github.com/faridken/AP-CNFET_based_ML.git`

-2. Go to the src directory

-`cd AP-CNFET_based_ML/src`

-3. Make sure you have downloaded the files to a directory where you can envoke spectre simulator in Cadence
+2. Make sure you have downloaded the files to a directory where you can envoke spectre simulator in Cadence

-4. To point out to the correct component models you may need to change the dicretory of the modesl within netlist file (last three lines as attached below)
+3. To point out to the correct component models you may need to change the dicretory of the modesl within netlist file (last three lines as attached below)

 `ahdl_include "../lib/AP-CNFET/veriloga/veriloga.va"`